feram18/led-stock-ticker/README.md

 ### Software
 **Pre-requisites**

-You'll need to make sure Git and PIP are installed on your Raspberry Pi.
+You'll need to make sure Git and PIP are installed on your Raspberry Pi, as well as Python 3.7+.

 ```sh
 sudo apt-get update